Persian Constitution of 1906

 Three National Soldiers of Tehran.
 A postcard of the period.
 The text in the heading reads: May the National Consultative Assembly [Majles-e Shoura-ye Milli] be everlasting and long live National Soldiers!
 The text in the middle of the photograph reads: National Soldiers of Tehran.

 The Persian Constitution of 1906 (قانون اساسی مشروطه), was the first constitution of the Sublime State of Iran (Persia) and a result of the Persian Constitutional Revolution.
-It was written by Hassan Pirnia, Hossein Pirnia, and Esmail Momtaz od-Dowleh, among others.
+It was written by Hassan Pirnia, Hossein Pirnia, Esmail Momtaz od-Dowleh, among others; and granted by Mozaffar ad-Din Shah Qajar as one of his final acts.
 The Constitution was also in effect during Pahlavi Iran.
 It is divided into five chapters with many articles that developed over several years.
 The Quran was the foundation of the constitution while the Belgian constitution served as a partial model, which guaranteed each citizen equality before the law, and a safeguarding of personal honour, property and speech.

 The electoral and fundamental laws of 1906

 The electoral and fundamental laws of 1906 established the electoral system and the internal frameworks of the Majlis (Parliament) and the Senate.

 By the royal proclamation of 5 August 1906, Mozaffar ad-Din Shah Qajar created this first constitution "for the peace and tranquility of all the people of Persia".
 Mohammad Ali Shah Qajar is credited with chapters 4 and 5.